Skip to main content

 Pro Tip

-The Guardian shines in two scenarios that justify its $350 price tag.
+The Guardian shines in two scenarios that justify its premium price tag.
 First: international expedition travel (Central Africa, Southeast Asia, remote South America) where water sources may contain human sewage and thus viruses.
 No squeeze filter protects you here — you need either chemical treatment, UV, or the Guardian.
 Second: off-grid permanent installations where you pump daily from a well, spring, or creek.
 The 10,000-liter cartridge life at 2.5 L/min means years of maintenance-free operation.
-For domestic backpacking on well-traveled North American trails, the Guardian is overkill — viruses are not a meaningful risk in wilderness water, and a $35 Sawyer Squeeze handles bacteria and protozoa at one-tenth the cost and one-sixth the weight.
+For domestic backpacking on well-traveled North American trails, the Guardian is overkill — viruses are not a meaningful risk in wilderness water, and a budget-priced Sawyer Squeeze handles bacteria and protozoa at a fraction of the cost and a fraction of the weight.

 Pros & Cons